 Klein and Telyukova (2013) discuss estimation of high frequency income processes using only auto-covariances of log-income from annual data.
 They show that the frequency of shocks is not identified using their proposed moments.
 Kaplan et al. (2018) rely on higher-order moments of annual income growth rates to infer high frequency earnings dynamics.
 Eika (2018) discusses identification of the variance of transitory and permanent shocks using auto-covariances of growth rates when all households receive a single shock at a random point in time during the year.
-He shows that the transitory shock variance becomes biased because a permanent shock midway through year t induces a positive co-variance between the growth rate from t - 1 to t and the growth rate from t to t + 1.
-Crawley (2020) and Crawley and Kuchler (2018) also discuss time aggregation problems.
+He shows that a bias arises in the transitory shock variance because a permanent shock midway through year t induces a positive co-variance between the growth rate from t-1 to t and the growth rate from t to t+1.
+Crawley (2020), Crawley et al. (2022) and Crawley and Kuchler (2023) also discuss time aggregation problems.
 We avoid such problems by estimating the income process directly at the frequency at which the wage is paid out, i.e. monthly.
+Based on the evidence we provide, Crawley et al. (2022) argue for introducing "passing shocks", where income first jumps and then return to the old level with a fixed hazard rate.